-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The mature tree within the rear garden may require future maintenance.
+Outside areas and boundaries

+Repair category 1

+Notes Boundary walls and fences should be regularly checked and maintained as necessary.1

+Boundaries were not all fully inspectable.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.